Workflow automation quotes that separate hype from reality

 Butterfield nails the distinction.
 The best automation targets drudgery, not decision-making.
 It handles the boring repetitive tasks that drain energy and create errors.

-Think about what you actually want automated.
+Think about what you want automated.
 Not the interesting problems.
-Not the customer conversations.
+Not the conversations with people.
 Not the creative work.
 The tedious stuff.
 The status updates.
 The routine notifications.
 The data entry.

 Author & Marketing Thought Leader